altearius/cs-gen/readme.md

 This gives me intellisense support for the different content types that I have in my stack.
 Right now, I have to maintain this manually.
 I could be generating this instead.

 ---

-It would be nice to be able to white-list or black-list specific content types for the generation process.
-Might not need every possible content type.

----